GiuBlockchainDEV/ICP-grant/README.md

    * **Partially consistent (50-84% confidence)** – some elements are aligned, but others are inconclusive
    * **Limited correspondence (<50% confidence)** – insufficient or conflicting data

-This tool reduces manual fraud review (currently 7-10 days), accelerates settlement, and brings trust to the agricultural claims management process, especially in emerging markets where insurance fraud represents 15-30% of total claims.
+This tool reduces manual fraud review, accelerates settlement, and brings trust to the agricultural claims management process, especially in emerging markets where insurance fraud represents 15-30% of total claims.

 ## The Workflow in Action